sanskrit/raw_etexts_english/blogs/manasataramgini/2006-03-11_the-left-handed-ashtha-mukha-gandabherunda-nrikeshari-mantra.md

 +++
-title = "The left-handed aShTha-mukha gaNDabheruNDa nR^ikesharixa0mantra"
+title = "The left-handed aShTha-mukha gaNDabheruNDa nR^ikeshari mantra"

 +++
 It is said that there are two emanations of the mantra of the most